George Wither: Later publication

 After a period of neglect, George Ellis anthologised Wither in Specimens of the Early English Poets (1790).
 Samuel Egerton Brydges published The Shepherds Hunting (1814), Fidelia (1815) and Fair Virtue (1818), and a selection appeared in Ezekiel Sanford's Works of the British Poets, vol. v.
 (1819).

-Most of Wither's works were edited in twenty volumes for the Spenser Society (1871-82); a selection was included by Henry Morley in his Companion Poets (1891); Fidelia and Fair Virtue are included in Edward Arber's English Garner (vol. iv, 1882; vol. vi, 1883), and The Poetry of George Wither was edited by Frank Sidgwick in 1902.
+Most of Wither's works were edited in twenty volumes for the Spenser Society (1871-82); a selection was included by Henry Morley in his Companion Poets (1891), Fidelia and Fair Virtue are included in Edward Arber's English Garner (vol. iv, 1882; vol. vi, 1883), and The Poetry of George Wither was edited by Frank Sidgwick in 1902.

 A selection of Wither's hymns was published in 2011 by The Phoenix Press in The Gibbons Songbook.
-While primarily a realisation of the tunes Orlando Gibbons wrote for The Hymns and Songs of the Church, a selection of verses from the hymns is paired with the original verses from the King James Bible which inspired Wither to create the hymns.
+While primarily a realisation of the tunes Orlando Gibbons wrote for The Hymns and Songs of the Church, a selection of verses from the hymns is paired with the original verses from the King James Bible that inspired Wither to create the hymns.